Web endpoints

 URL is on the public internet.

-, will live update an app when any of the supporting files change.
+command will live-update an app when any of its supporting

 Live updating is particularly useful when working with apps containing web endpoints, as any changes made to web endpoint handlers will show up almost immediately, without requiring a manual restart of the app.